ronuraltindag/EC282/README.md

 ### Office hours

-Please go to [my calendar](https://calendly.com/oaltindag/sample-20min) and book a virtual office hour to meet me (20 minutes maximum).
+Please go to [my calendar](https://calendly.com/oaltindag/office-hours-20-min) and book a virtual office hour to meet me (20 minutes maximum).
 Email me if you need to talk to me urgently or there is no availability on my calendar.

 ## Important Dates and Evaluation

 - Homework assignments (due dates on MindTap)  (20%)
-- **Feb 27, 2023, Monday** - First Midterm  (20%)
+- **Feb 26, 2024, Monday** - First Midterm  (20%)
-- **Apr 3,  2023, Monday** -  Second Midterm (25%)
+- **Apr 1,  2024, Monday** -  Second Midterm (25%)
-- **May 4, 2023, Wednesday, 8:00AM** -  Final (30%)
+- **May 6, 2024, Wednesday, 8:00AM** -  Final (30%)
 - Classroom participation (5%)

 ### Software and Collaborative Work

-- **R** and **RStudio**:  I assume that you have a basic familiarity with or expect your effort to gain familiarity throughout the semester.
-The instructions installation, some basic rules and best practices on coding are on this web page.
-Keep in mind that this course is **not** designed to teach you R and more than anything, the best way to learn programming is to actually work on assigned problems.
+- In our exploration of **R** and **RStudio**, it's expected that you either bring a basic understanding of these tools or are committed to developing this familiarity throughout the semester.
+Essential guidance on installation can be found on [GitHub](https://github.com/ronuraltindag/EC282).
+It's crucial to note that this course isn't primarily aimed at teaching R programming; instead, it emphasizes the practical application of R in solving assigned problems, which is often the most effective way to learn programming.

-When learning R, arguably the most important skill that you need to acquire is to be able to **Google** your problem.
-There is probably not a single R question that you have yet has not been answered on [Stack Overflow](https://stackoverflow.com/).
+A pivotal skill in mastering R is the ability to articulate your programming challenges clearly.
+Virtually every question you might encounter has likely been addressed on [Stack Overflow](https://stackoverflow.com/).
+Additionally, ChatGPT serves as an invaluable resource for refining and debugging your code, and for understanding unfamiliar code segments.
+A significant objective of this course is to teach you how to harness the power of AI in a productive manner.

-- **Github**: I will post code and links on the [GitHub](https://github.com/) page of the course.
+- **Github**: I will post my lecture notes, code and links on the [GitHub](https://github.com/ronuraltindag/EC282) page of the course.

 You **MUST** create an account on MindTap.
 This is a digital learning platform that hosts all the required course materials: the e-book of Wooldridge's Introductory Econometrics a Modern Approach, your homework assignments, practice questions, and your course videos.
 You can additionally purchase the hard copy of the textbook but it is not required.
 When you create an account on MindTap, please use your Bentley email.
 Please find more detailed information below about the registration on MindTap.

-## Registration on MindTap

 Course: EC 282-1

 Instructor: Onur Altindag

-This course requires an online homework platform called MindTap.
+This course requires an online learning platform called MindTap.
 Follow the instructions below to get started.

 Register for your MindTap Course
 1. Use the course registration link https://student.cengage.com/course-link/MTPPS53ZS79L
 2. Follow the instructions on screen to create your Cengage account and register for this MindTap course.
 3. Begin your temporary access* period.

 Need help?
 Visit the Cengage Start Strong Website (https://startstrong.cengage.com) for step-by-step instructions.